Hussein-249/dynamic-multipage-template/README.md

 - ```morgan``` for logging
 - ```Jest``` and ```Selenium``` (see [Tests](#tests))

 MongoDB is used to serve article / blog text.
-Media retrieval is achieved through local storage and a custom store and search implementation.
+Media retrieval is achieved through local storage and a custom store-and-retrieve implementation.

 ## Runtime Environment